tpope/vim-fugitive/README.markdown

     autocmd QuickFixCmdPost *grep* cwindow

->Some functionality is broken in the Neovim.
+>Gpush or Gpull hangs in the Neovim.
 What can I do?

-Neovim breaks :!.
+Neovim breaks :! and fugitive cannot process request from the command line.
 You can work around it by installing dispatch.vim and vim-dispatch-neovim.

 ## Self-Promotion